aaronsaray/aaronsaray.com/_posts/2007-07-27-the-perils-of-the-at-in-php.markdown

 **What does the @ do?**

-For most PHPers, they will answer with: "it supresses the error on that statement."
+For most PHPers, they will answer with: "it suppresses the error on that statement."
 This isn't entirely true.
 It actually internally changes the error_reporting() value at that one statement.
 Now, that one statement could also include many statements, if the statement is @require 'myfile.php'... (all actions that happen as that file parses will have error reporting turned off).

 **Why is the @ harmful to performance**